Upside22412321/Video-Game/README.md

 # Video-Game
-This is a simple ping pong game I created using python and the pygame framework
+This is a simple ping pong game I created using python and the pygame framework.